krobelus/rate-experiments/thesis.md

 specified DRAT is, on average, the same but a high number of reason deletions may make it significantly more costly.

-The efficient algorithm to check specified DRAT further complicates the already error-prone two-watched literal scheme.
-Our checker implementation outputs LRAT and GRAT certificates that can be verified by a formally verified checker, giving some confidence that our checker gave the right answer.
-However, many proofs are rejected by our checker in specified mode.
+The efficient algorithm to check specified DRAT further complicates the two-watched literal scheme whose implementation is already quite error-prone.
+Our checker implementation is able to output LRAT and GRAT certificates that can be verified by a formally verified checker, giving some confidence that `rate` gave the right answer.
+However, many proofs are rejected by `rate`.
 We needed a way to trust those incorrectness results.
-Since for specified DRAT the accumulated formula can be computed without performing unit propagation, we implemented a tool, `sick-check` that simply computes the accumulated formula up to the failed proof step and then checks that step without doing propagation.
-There is an option to `rate` to produce a small certificate of incorrectness in our SICK format when a proof is rejected.
-This certificate can be read by `sick-check` which efficiently verifies that the problematic proof step is indeed incorrect.
+We extended the previously unpublished SICK format for proof incorrectness certificates and implemented a tool, `sick-check` that verifies those certificates, independent of `rate` and also much simpler than `rate`: `sick-check` merely computes the accumulated formula up to the failed proof step and then checks that step without doing propagation.
 These certificates can be used to detect bugs in checkers (we have found some in `rate`) and pinpoint bugs in solvers.
-TODO

 7. Future Work
 ==============